gritNgo/yako-ecommerce/README.md

 # Yako E-Commerce

-Example e-commerce shop created using the MERN stack and payment implemented using Stripe
+Example e-commerce shop created with the MERN stack and payment implemented with Stripe

 ## Features: